Eschatologue/CM_wiki/docs/class/cleric/index.md

 The option you chose for Blessed Strikes grows more powerful.

-**Divine Strike**{ .inl } The extra damage of your Divine Strike increases to 2d8.
+**Divine Strike**{.inl} The extra damage of your Divine Strike increases to 2d8.

-**Potent Spellcasting**{ .inl } When you cast a Cleric cantrip and deal damage to a creature with it, you can give vitality to yourself or another creature within 60 feet of yourself, granting a number of **:trt-thp: Temporary Hit Points** equal to twice your Wisdom modifier.
+**Potent Spellcasting**{.inl} When you cast a Cleric cantrip and deal damage to a creature with it, you can give vitality to yourself or another creature within 60 feet of yourself, granting a number of **:trt-thp: Temporary Hit Points** equal to twice your Wisdom modifier.

 ### Level 19: Epic Boon